adhd paralysis

 I notice I can go a whole day without eating if I don’t remind myself or get a migraine first.

-If you don’t eat for a long period of time, it can trigger yourself to binge eat!
+If you don’t eat for an extended period of time, it can trigger you to binge eat!

-It is important to be intentional in how and what you eat.
+It is essential to be intentional about what and how you eat.
 If you have anxiety, here is an excellent post on anxiety meal plans that can help you come up with easy snacks and meals that will support your brain and body.

 Individuals with ADHD often struggle with anxiety, exacerbating ADHD symptoms.